 Automate advice and knowledge

-There has been a significant growth in “robo advisers” that allow investors not wanting to pay brokers to invest their funds while minimizing the risk.
+There has been a significant growth in “robo advisers” that allow investors not wanting to pay brokers to invest their funds while minimizing the risk in regards to e yuan kaufen.
 Although robo advisers are not for everyone, they do start paving the way for AI-based knowledge sharing by reducing the reliance on people in delivering advice to customers.
 The days of a roving financial planner scheduling meetings at various branches will be replaced with 24/7 artificial enabled advisers due to lower demand for such services.

 We see this fintech trend to accelerate causing a dilemma for financial institutions that offer investment advice at the branch level: what is now the role of our knowledge-based staff?
 The role will shift towards customers who invest heavily and do not have confidence in “robo advisers” to make smart investment decisions, driving up the skill and capability requirements of a branch’s financial planners and advisers.
 In addition, the growth of AI-enabled automated advisers allows banks to free up staff and shift resources within the physical branches towards education on what are the best options as it relates to these artificial intelligence platforms and apps.